geoips package#

 str

-- geoips.create_plugin_registries.create_plugin_registries(plugin_packages, save_type)[source]#
+- geoips.create_plugin_registries.create_plugin_registries(plugin_packages, save_type, namespace)[source]#

 Generate all plugin paths associated with every installed GeoIPS packages.